datogogadze/movies-search-engine/README.md

 Indexing is done for all filelds. title, year, genres, cast.

-Querying is performed by just one word, which is searched in all of the fields.
+Querying is performed by title, which is analyzed 2 ways (1.
+Look for words; 2.
+Ngrams ).

 All relevant documents are returned shown in the UI.

-Each request needs the query word and page number. (page size is 10)
+Each request needs the query term, page size and page number.